2020 Major League Baseball postseason: (1) Los Angeles Dodgers vs. (2) Atlanta Braves

 This was the fourth postseason meeting between the Braves and Dodgers (1996, 2013, 2018), and their first postseason meeting outside of the NLDS.
-The Dodgers overcame a 3–1 series deficit to defeat the Braves in seven games and return to the World Series for the third time in the past four years.
+The Dodgers overcame a 3–1 series deficit to defeat the Braves in seven games, returning to the World Series for the third time in the past four years.

 Freddie Freeman, Austin Riley, and Ozzie Albies all homered for the Braves as they took Game 1.
 Game 2 was a shootout between both teams’ offenses, which was won by the Braves as Freeman and Albies hit more home runs.
 In Game 3, the Dodgers blew out the Braves by twelve runs as five players - Joc Pederson, Max Muncy (who hit a grand slam), Edwin Ríos, Corey Seager, and Cody Bellinger - all hit home runs.
 The Dodgers’ twelve run margin of victory was the third largest in a LCS game, surpassing their eleven-run margin of victory in Game 4 of the 1974 NLCS.
 The Braves responded with a blowout victory of their own in Game 4, as the Atlanta offense chased Clayton Kershaw from the mound.
 However, their lead wouldn’t hold.
 The Dodgers held on to win in Game 5 to stay alive in the series.
 Walker Buehler pitched six solid innings and Kenley Jansen got the save as the Dodgers narrowly won to force a seventh game.
 In Game 7, the Braves lead 2–0 after two innings after a solo home run from Dansby Swanson, but the Dodgers rallied with a 4–1 run across the next five innings to take the lead for good and secure the pennant.

-This was the first of what is currently three NL pennants the Dodgers won during the 2020s decade - they would next win the pennant in 2024 over the New York Mets in six games, and in 2025 they won the pennant in a sweep over the Milwaukee Brewers.
+This was the first of what is currently three NL pennants the Dodgers won during the 2020s decade - they would next win the pennant in 2024 over the New York Mets in six games, and in 2025 they won the pennant in a sweep over the Milwaukee Brewers en route to repeating as World Series champions.

 Both teams would meet again in the NLCS the next year, and with Joc Pederson having switched sides, the Braves won in six games en route to a World Series title.